PegliOne/Project-0-Tic-Tac-Toe-Game/README.md

 # Step One
 - Create an HTML file that displays the title, game board (either a table or a set of divs) and some instructions
-- Create a CSS sheet that makes the page look decent (more attractive styles can be added later).
-Centre board using flexbox properties (not covered in the course, I know)
+- Create a CSS sheet that makes the page look decent (more attractive styles can be added later)
 - Import jQuery
 - Create a JavaScript file that programs basic game logic such as tracking who's turn it is, adding Xs and Os, checking for wins (I'll start by writing down and testing against every win state, then see if I can think of an easier way to test for wins) and changing display to match outcome
 - Commit initial version to GitHub and edit readme file